RCORELLA/WorkShopCopilotStudioDirections/Lab_06.md

-# Create a Topic in Copilot Studio to create an Employee in Business Central
+# Create a Topic in Copilot Studio to Create an employee using Adaptative Card

 ## Prerequisites